AUDIENCE: Patient, Health Professional, Oncology

 - Appetite loss (Anorexia)

 - Swelling of the hands, feet, legs or ankles

 - Fever, chills, cough or other signs of infection

 - Pale skin

 Abemaciclib (Verzenio) may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+If unusual problems develop, call your doctor.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration’s (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).